-Based on our forecast for 2021 through 2024 for Avista Utilities' service area, we expect annual electric customer growth to average 1.0 percent, within a forecast range of 0.6 percent to 1.4 percent.
-We expect annual natural gas customer growth to average 1.2 percent, within a forecast range of 0.6 percent to 1.8 percent.
-We anticipate retail electric load growth to average 0.5 percent, within a forecast range of 0.2 percent and 0.8 percent.
-We expect natural gas load growth to average 1.1 percent, within a forecast range of 0.6 percent and 1.6 percent.
+Based on our forecast for 2022 through 2026 for Avista Utilities' service area, we expect annual electric customer growth to average 1.2 percent, within a forecast range of 0.8 percent to 1.6 percent.
+We expect annual natural gas customer growth to average 1.4 percent, within a forecast range of 0.8 percent to 2.0 percent.
+We anticipate retail electric load growth to average 0.6 percent, within a forecast range of 0.2 percent and 1.0 percent.
+We expect natural gas load growth to average 0.9 percent, within a forecast range of 0.4 percent and 1.4 percent.
 The forecast ranges reflect (1) the inherent uncertainty associated with the economic assumptions on which forecasts are based and (2) the historic variability of natural gas customer and load growth.
+These natural gas forecast ranges do not reflect the uncertainty regarding new natural gas laws or regulations that could be effective in future periods.
+See further discussion regarding these natural gas regulations as included in "Environmental Issues and Contingencies" below.

-In AEL&P's service area, we expect no significant growth in residential, commercial and government customers for the period 2021 through 2024.
-We anticipate average annual total load growth will be in a narrow range around 0.3 percent, with residential load growth averaging 0.6 percent and commercial and government growth near 0 percent.
+In AEL&P's service area, we expect no growth in residential, commercial and government customers for the period 2021 through 2024.
+We anticipate average annual total load growth will be in a narrow range around 0.5 percent, with residential load growth averaging 1.0 percent and no growth in commercial and government load.
+Residential load growth reflects (1) existing customers switching from diesel generated heat to electric heat pumps, and (2) an increase in the residential use of electric vehicles.